-Instant Pot Duo 7-in-1 6 Quart: I got this to replace an old fashioned whistling pressure cooker I had and because I was curious of the hype.
-There’s a bit of a learning curve so make sure to read the instructions carefully and to always use a wooden spoon to manually release the pressure so you don’t get burned.
+Instant Pot Duo 7-in-1 6 Quart – I got this to replace an old-fashioned whistling pressure cooker I had and because I was curious about the hype.
+There’s a bit of a learning curve so make sure to read the instructions carefully and always use a wooden spoon to manually release the pressure so you don’t get burned.
 That being said, I’ve bought this 3 times now.
 Once for myself and two others as gifts for family and a friend.
-We’ve made a few recipes so far but one thing that amazed me was how it can function as a one pot for things like a chicken pasta meal.
+We’ve made a few recipes so far but one thing that amazed me was how it can function as a one-pot for things like a chicken pasta meal.
 You can literally brown some chicken in it first with the sauté option, then switch to the pressure cooker mode and throw in uncooked pasta, some broth and the browned chicken and come out with not soggy, but al dente pasta and perfectly juicy chicken.
 It was pretty impressive.
 I saved having to wash a Dutch oven to cook the pasta, a pasta strainer to drain it and a saucepan to brown the chicken.
 I also bought the recipe book to get me started.
 If you do that as well, do yourself a favor and try out the ‘Italian Ribs’ there.

-Lodge 10.25″ Pre-Seasoned Cast Iron Skillet: I’ve used Lodge cast iron for a long time.
+Lodge 10.25″ Pre-Seasoned Cast Iron Skillet – I’ve used Lodge cast iron for a long time.
 It’s great for getting a good sear on things like some honey garlic shrimp.
-I’ve also used it to to bake things in the oven like this hash brown breakfast quiche or a cheesy meatball skillet.
-There’s so many ways to use it once you get the hang of how to take care of it.
+I’ve also used it to bake things in the oven like this hash brown breakfast quiche or a cheesy meatball skillet.
+There are so many ways to use it once you get the hang of how to take care of it.
 I use soap and a chainmail cleaner to wash it up then spray it and wipe it down with a paper towel before storing it.
 You can also use regular canola or vegetable oil for the seasoning and wiping down but I just use the spray to make things easier.

-Lodge 12 Inch Seasoned Carbon Steel Skillet: I got this much later on when I wanted a lighter option to cook with but didn’t want to miss the brilliant sear.
+Lodge 12 Inch Seasoned Carbon Steel Skillet – I got this much later on when I wanted a lighter option to cook with but didn’t want to miss the brilliant sear.
 It’s slightly wider and flatter but much lighter.
 It cooks the same and the care routine is the same as cast iron.
-I’ve used this many times for a quick and low calorie chicken dinner we like to season with The Spice Lab’s BBQ seasoning pack, some seared brussels sprouts and store-bought quinoa salad.
+I’ve used this many times for a quick and low-calorie chicken dinner we like to season with The Spice Lab’s BBQ seasoning pack, some seared brussels sprouts and store-bought quinoa salad.
 And from that seasoning pack, we use the ancho chili coffee rub exclusively for our grilled steaks during the weekend and have bought refills for it many, many times.

-Hammer Stahl Santoku Knife: A santoku knife is all I ever use in the kitchen.
+Hammer Stahl Santoku Knife – A santoku knife is all I ever use in the kitchen.
 It’s versatile and fits nicely in my hand.
 I use it from chopping up onions and garlic to veggies like carrots, potatoes and celery.
-I also use it to cut up meat for prepping like butterflying boneless, skinless chicken breasts or removing fat from a chuck roast, I started out with a reasonably priced Farberware santoku knife from Walmart and used it for 10 years before finally upgrading to a quality Hammer Stahl, I tend to like getting the 5-5.5″ ones because it’s a small enough size to slice and dice without worrying too much about cutting your fingers off.
-The bigger ones tend to be too unwieldly for me.
+I also use it to cut up meat for prepping like butterflying boneless, skinless chicken breasts or removing fat from a chuck roast, I started out with a reasonably priced Farberware Santoku knife from Walmart and used it for 10 years before finally upgrading to a quality Hammer Stahl, I tend to like getting the 5-5.5″ ones because it’s a small enough size to slice and dice without worrying too much about cutting your fingers off.
+The bigger ones tend to be too unwieldy for me.

-Hammer Stahl Cheese Knife: This is a recent buy after discovering its existence.
+Hammer Stahl Cheese Knife – This is a recent buy after discovering its existence.
 I’m not sure how I survived a few decades of slicing tomatoes without knowing about this gem.
 You know how most knives, no matter how often you sharpen them, tend to put too much pressure on a tomato while you’re trying to slice it and it just comes off bad anyway?
 This cheese knife doesn’t do that.
 In fact, this cheese knife works like how all knives should work when you’re slicing tomatoes.
 I can even go into super thin slices if I want.

-Pasta Silicone Holders: I got these specifically to take out stuff from the microwave.
+Pasta Silicone Holders – I got these specifically to take out stuff from the microwave.
 You know when the bowl is too hot to carry with your bare hands but slightly too full that your kitchen gloves are bound to get stained?
 This solves that problem.
 It’s easily washable and perfect small, little grippers for microwaving.
 Bonus points for being cute little pasta shapes.

-Cuisinart Silicone Oven Mitts: Speaking of kitchen gloves or oven mitts, these are the ones I have been using for many years.
+Cuisinart Silicone Oven Mitts – Speaking of kitchen gloves or oven mitts, these are the ones I have been using for many years.
 I like how it comes pretty high up your arm for those oopsie moments when your wrist area accidentally brushes against an oven surface while taking something out.
 This takes out the fear of getting burned in the oven.

-KitchenAid All Purpose Shears: I used to use the simple, blue Ikea kitchen scissors but those rusted eventually then finally broke.
+KitchenAid All-Purpose Shears – I used to use the simple, blue Ikea kitchen scissors but those rusted eventually then finally broke.
 SO I got these.
 I tend to use scissors a lot in the kitchen for opening up packaged food.
 This one has lasted me many years and so far has not rusted.

-Zulay Splatter Screen: This is always used while sautéing things like chicken, bacon strips or anything that splatters.
+Zulay Splatter Screen – This is always used while sautéing things like chicken, bacon strips, or anything that splatters.
 I’m far too lazy to clean the floor after every meal so this helps tremendously.
 It has not rusted on me yet.